harmony-one/x/progress/nagesh-mishra.md

+2023-10-31 Tue: Added a new MP3 file and fixed playback issues.
+Assisted Sergey with UITest challenges.

 2023-10-30 Mon: Implemented audio interruption for the "Random Fact" button during GPT's speech playback.Fixed the app-breaking issue caused by spamming the "Press to Talk" button.
 Generated a TestFlight build labeled as version 0.8.2(7).
 Continuing with the remaining unit tests as listed.

 2023-10-29 Sun: Implemented the ActionHandler class to manage button actions, prioritizing unit testability.
 Introduced a SpeechRecognition protocol to enhance unit testing capabilities.
 Created ActionHandlerTests, featuring an initial test case.
 Developed mock objects to emulate speech and text-to-speech operations for testing purposes.
 Included a README file with instructions for conducting tests and writing unit tests.